DarrenChouCN/cloud-engineer-lab/Terraform/terraform-associate.md

 Infrastructure as Code (IaC) focuses on defining infrastructure using declarative configuration files, **not a GUI (Graphical User Interface).** The benefits include Versioning, Automation and Reusability.

+**Infrastructure as code (IaC) can and should be stored in a version control system, just like application code.** This allows tracking of changes, collaboration, rollback, and consistent deployment practices.

+**Golden images are preconfigured machine images, not a principle of IaC.** The key principles of IaC are self-describing infrastructure, versioned infrastructure, and idempotence, which ensure repeatability, consistency, and traceability of infrastructure deployments.

 **HCL (HashiCorp Configuration Language) does not support user-defined functions.** It provides a rich set of built-in functions (e.g., file(), join(), lookup(), length(), etc.), but users cannot define custom functions directly within HCL.

 **Terraform automatically manages resource dependencies** using the interpolation of resource attributes.
 The depends_on argument is only needed for manual dependency overrides when **implicit** references are not present but a dependency still exists (e.g., provisioners, side effects).